-The PPRA gives parents the right to receive notice of and an opportunity to opt their child out of:
+The PPRA gives parents the right to receive notice of and an opportunity to opt a student out of:

-- Activities involving the collection, disclosure or use of personal information gathered from a child for the purpose of marketing, selling, or otherwise disclosing that information to others; - Any non-emergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school or its agent, and not necessary to protect the immediate health and safety of the student.
-Exceptions: hearing, vision, or spinal screenings, or any physical examination or screen permitted or required under the law [See Board policies EF Policy Code EF INSTRUCTIONAL RESOURCES Policy On Line Conroe ISD (tasb.org) and FFAA Policy Code FFAA WELLNESS AND HEALTH SERVICES PHYSICAL EXAMINATIONS Policy On Line Conroe ISD (tasb.org) ]
+- Activities involving the collection, disclosure or use of personal information gathered from a child for the purpose of marketing, selling, or otherwise disclosing that information to others; - A non-emergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school or its agent, and not necessary to protect the immediate health and safety of the student.
+Exceptions: hearing, vision, or spinal screenings, or any physical examination or screen permitted or required under the law [See Board policies EF and FFAA.]

 These rights transfer from the parents to a student who is 18 years old or an emancipated minor under state law.
-The ED provides extensive information about the PPRA, including a PPRA complaint form.
+The ED provides extensive information about the PPROA< include a PPRA complaint form.
 Parents who believe their rights have been violated may file a complaint with: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5901.